-Held each August, the TRIO Connections Orientation is a day-long session that helps you meet other TRIO students and build your support network.
+Kick off your college journey with our TRIO Connections Orientation!
+Held each August, this day-long event helps you meet fellow TRIO students and start building your support network.

 Transfer assistance